-Caramel Apple Cake is a sweet, moist sheet cake loaded with tender apples and topped with gooey caramel glaze...the perfect fall dessert for feeding a crowd!
+Caramel Apple Cake is a sweet, moist, fall sheet cake loaded with tender apples and topped with a gooey caramel glaze…perfect for feeding a crowd!

-Like all true Texas sheet cakes, this one is made in a big ol' sheet pan, resulting in a giant -- albeit thin -- cake.
+Like all true Texas sheet cakes, this Caramel Apple Cake is made in a big ol' sheet pan, resulting in a giant -- albeit thin -- cake.

 Texas sheet cakes are also known for being pretty darn sweet, so that means the odds are good that a small slice of cake'll do you.